Are You Nicotine Dependent?

 There are effective medical ways to address the issues you are facing!

 How To End Nicotine Dependence

 Almost every nicotine dependent person who tries to quit will have several unsuccessful attempts before succeeding.
-The best way to stop nicotine use is by following a treatment plan that addresses both your physical and mental aspects of nicotine dependence.
-Medical professionals and tobacco treatment specialists can help prescribe medications and create a recovery program that fits your individual needs and preferences specifically.
+The best way to stop nicotine use is by following a treatment plan that addresses both your physical (through nicotine detox) and mental aspects (through therapy) of nicotine dependence.
+Medical professionals and nicotine addiction treatment specialists can help prescribe medications and create a recovery program that fits your individual needs and preferences specifically.

 So, if you’ve already tried quitting tobacco on your own and didn’t succeed, here is a list of treatment options: